rsweenie/d8-platform/README.md

 ~ composer install
 ```

+## Virtual Machine

+* Check VirtualBox to ensure that you do not already have a VM named local.creighton.com - if you do, delete it.
+When prompted, select 'remove all files'.
+* Check your hosts file to ensure that you do not already have entries for local.creighton.com - if you do, delete them.

 * Create a file in the blt directory named `local.blt.yml`

 * Build the vm using BLT